KyleMit/Presentations/UX/Outline.md

 ## Errors - be Friendly

 Clients should not be able to produce an error state within the application.
 The ability to do so should be considered a bug and should be caught ahead of time with forcing functions.
-If this happens, the dev, via the applicaiton, should strive to be human and apologetic with appropriate levity.
+If this happens, the dev, via the application, should strive to be human and apologetic with appropriate levity.

 *`Forcing functions`* are constraints that prevent users from performing incorrect operations/actions